-- Ability to communicate more efficiently with ICU doctors on the management of surgical cases
+- Increased knowledge to communicate more efficiently with ICU doctors on the management of a surgical case

-- Understanding of the basics of haemodynamic monitoring
+- An understanding of the basics of Haemodynamic monitoring

-- Appreciation of the use of mechanical ventilation in acute respiratory failure
+- An appreciation of the use of mechanical ventilation in acute respiratory failure

-- Enhanced understanding of arterial blood gas analysis
+- A better understanding of arterial blood gas analysis

-- Knowledge of the signs of sepsis and septic shock
+- A knowledge of the signs of sepsis and septic shock

-- Understanding of the theory behind the treatment of oliguria and acute renal failure
+- An understanding of the theory behind the treatment of oliguria and acute renal failure